 What is Spotify?

-Spotify was created with the goal of preventing people downloading music illegally.
+Spotify was created with the goal of preventing people from downloading music illegally.
+Let’s take a look at how many users Spotify has, among other important Spotify statistics.

 Spotify Started in 2006